BizFinBench.v2: Towards Reliable LLMs in Finance via Real-User Data and Offline/Online Bilingual Evaluation: BizFinBench.v2 Benchmark

 \subsection{Statistics}

 BizFinBench.v2 covers the two major equity markets (China and the U.S.), with all data drawn from authentic user demands within financial business scenarios.
 This has resulted in four core scenarios: BIP, FLR, SFP and RMD.
-These comprise eight offline tasks and two online tasks, totaling 29,578 questions derived from real-world financial service requests.
-Specifically, the AIT, ELR, SA, and CI tasks consist of 4,000 questions each, with average input token counts of 8,679, 437, 3,326, and 5,510, respectively.
-FQC and FRA each contain 2,000 questions, with average input token counts of 1,984 and 19,681.
-FMP and FDD consist of 3,741 and 3,837 questions, with average input token counts of 10,361 and 3,577, respectively.
-The SPP task, based on 100 popular stocks, accumulated a total of 4,000 questions with an average input token count of 5,510.
-Regarding the PAA task, due to its unique nature as an online task, we do not include the number of transactions in the dataset; instead, we evaluate the actual performance of the LLMs by comparing final metrics based on cumulative results.
+These comprise eight offline tasks and two online tasks, totaling 28,860 questions derived from real-world financial service requests.
+Specifically, the BIP scenario comprises a total of 12,263 questions, including 3,963 AIT tasks, 4,497 FMP tasks, and 3,803 FDD tasks; the average input token counts for these three tasks are 8,679, 10,361, and 3,577, respectively.
+The FLR scenario consists of 6,548 questions, containing 2,000 FQC tasks, 3,944 ELR tasks, and 604 CI tasks, with corresponding average input token counts of 1,984, 437, and 2,267.
+The SFR scenario includes 6,000 questions, divided into 4,000 SA tasks and 2,000 FRA tasks, with average input token counts of 3,326 and 19,681, respectively.
+In the RMD scenario, both SPP and PAA tasks are real-time tasks.
+Since the SPP task utilizes the same accuracy metric as offline tasks, we report the 4,049 questions generated during the evaluation process.
+Conversely, as the PAA task primarily employs long-term outcomes as evaluation metrics, the total number of its transactions is not included in the aggregate data.
+It should be emphasized that the number of questions for this task depends on the time periods and trading frequencies (e.g., second-level, minute-level, etc.) defined by researchers; thus, there is theoretically no fixed upper limit.
 More intuitive statistical results can be found in Table~\ref{detail_data_table} within Appendix~\ref{bizfinbenchdetails}.